elan-ev/studip-opencast-plugin/README.md

 Stud.IP-Opencast-Plugin
 =======================

-**Diese Pluginversion ist noch nicht einsatzbereit für bestehende Installationen!**

 *This plugin serves as a connection between [Opencast](http://opencast.org) and the LMS [Stud.IP](http://studip.de/).*

 *This is the development page for the Opencast plugin.
 To get a working version for your Stud.IP, head over to the [Stud.IP marketplace](https://develop.studip.de/studip/plugins.php/pluginmarket/presenting/details/dfd73b3d67c627be493536c1ae0e27c9).
 To build your own version, make sure to read how to [Build a working plugin zip](https://github.com/elan-ev/studip-opencast-plugin/wiki/Build-a-working-plugin-zip).*

 Plugin-Version: 3.x
 Kompatibel zu Stud.IP Versionen: 4.6+
 Kompatibel zu Opencast Versionen: 13+

 **Beachten Sie die [INSTALL.md](INSTALL.md), diese Pluginversion benötigt Konfigurationseinstellungen in Opencast!**